 The care provided in the clinic includes frequent check-ups of mothers and babies, as well as personalised advice about healthy eating.
 We also educate women attending about the risks involved in obese pregnancy.

-Read more about the clinic
+Read more about the Metabolic Antenatal Clinic

 Obese women have a higher risk of complications during pregnancy including gestational diabetes and high blood pressure.
 Currently in England around half of all women of childbearing age are either overweight or obese.
 The role of clinics like this is crucial in helping women who face these risks, to give their babies the best chance at health in both the short and long term.

 As well as lowering the rate of stillbirth, women attending the clinic were also less likely to have a baby with a low birth weight, and more likely to have their blood sugar tested.
 Blood sugar testing is important to check whether expecting mothers have diabetes – the earlier we know, the more we can do to make sure mother and baby stay healthy.
-Over 2016, there wasn’t a single stillbirth in women attending the clinic.

 The clinic is an example of clinical excellence both nationally and internationally: this year, it has been visited by doctors from as far as India and Australia who want to learn how the clinic is helping lower the risks of obese pregnancy.
 By spreading the clinic’s findings across borders, Tommy’s support is helping save babies’ lives through early intervention and care around the world.